 ‘Dreams Become Reality, the Land of Year-Round Festivals!’

-Everland is divided into five sections: American Adventure, Magic Land, European Adventure, Zoo Topia and Roller Coasters, in addition to the Global Fair.
+Everland is divided into five sections: American Adventure, Magic Land, European Adventure and Zoo Topia, in addition to the Global Fair.

 Located near the front entrance of Everland, the Global Fair is home to a large bazaar decorated with reproductions of castles from France, Middle Eastern countries, Spain, India, and Russia.
 Not only visually captivating, the various architectural styles invite visitors into the culture and history of other nations, such as the Ancient and Medieval Periods of Europe.

 The Four Seasons Garden of Everland is decorated with beautiful flowers arranged in a French garden style.
-Surrounded by Holland-style architecture, the gardens are the stage for seasonal flower festivals (tulips from April to June, lilies from July to August, and chrysanthemums from September to October), laser shows, and musical fountain shows.
+Surrounded by Holland-style architecture, the gardens are the stage for seasonal flower festivals (tulips from April to June, lilies from July to August, and chrysanthemums from September to October and Romantic Illumination, light festival, in winter season), laser shows, firewoks and musical fountain shows.

-The Zoo Topia section of the park is the where guests can find the ever-popular Safari World and Herbivore Safari.
+The Zoo Topia section of the park is the where guests can find the ever-popular Safari World and Lost Valley.
 In safari world white tigers, tigers, lions, and bears roam around freely, providing guests with an up-close look at these amazing creatures.
-In Herbivore Safari, visitors can even feed some of their favorite animals like elephants, giraffes, camels, and ostriches.
+In Lost Valley, visitors can see white lions and other various herbivore animals riding on exciting amphibious vehicles, and even feed some of their favorite animals like giraffes.

 * Caribbean Bay